jd1378/vue-sticky-element/README.md

 #### `scrollElement` - default: undefined

-if specified, the `onscroll` event listener will be added to this element instead of window. this is useful for native apps where scrolling element might not be window.
+The element to add `onscroll` event listener to instead of window. this is useful for native apps like ionic where scrolling element might not be window. this can be changed in runtime and the change will be detected, so for example you can get your element in `onMounted` [using `getScrollElement`](https://ionicframework.com/docs/api/content#getscrollelement) and you will be fine.

 ### events